UCL-EO/geog0111/docs/050_Models.md

 Uncertainty manifests itself at all stages of modelling and optimisation: the model itself will be uncertain, because of its nature as an abstraction of some process; the drivers will often be uncertain in their ability to the conditions at the actual place and time we are doing the modelling; and the measurements will be uncertain.
 We have treated uncertainty in other sections of these notes by applying a weight to observations, and we can take the same approach here.
 When we calculate error, for instance as the root mean square error between model predictions (output) and measurement, we can weight this to give a weighted error.

 Before we can calculate the (weighted) error, we need to treat the outputs so that they match the time samples of the measurements.
 We can either match the observations to the measurements, or the measurements to the observations.
-The best approach with depend on circumstances but generally it is simplest to run the model for each observation driver.
+The best approach will depend on circumstances but generally it is simplest to run the model for each observation driver.
 If your model involves some summation (integral) over time, then you need to think carefully about how to do this.

 In this example though it is straightforward: we just run the model for the time locations that we have observations.